juliannascruggs/nback/README.txt

 make object fade away between intervals

+To do:
-To do: design logic for 1/5 matches take my souvenirs array and replace 5 of them with their n-back
+X design logic for 1/5 matches
+X take my souvenirs array and replace 5 of them with their n-back

 message correct/incorrect on match button click